unik-name/docs.unikname.network/docs/uns-usethenetwork/wallet.md

 Both UNS and UNIK tokens are manageable with a command line interface (CLI).
 But this is not really user-friendly.

 ArkEcosystem comes with a lot of out-of-the-box tools for bridgechains like UNS.
 Among those tools, we have the awesome [Desktop Wallet](https://ark.io/wallet) which is fully compatible with UNS network.
 From a single wallet application, you can manage your ARK **AND** UNS tokens easily.
 By default, the app connects to Ark mainnet.
-But with a simple configuration, you can connect to UNS too.
+But with a simple configuration, you can connect it to UNS network too.
 Let's do it !

+### How to setup the default ARK Desktop Wallet to work with UNS tokens

-:warning: *this tutorial has been written for the Ark desktop wallet verion `2.6`.
+> :warning: *this tutorial has been written for the Ark desktop wallet verion `2.6`.
 It could not work properly with newer versions.*

-First of all, download and install the app for your platform : https://ark.io/wallet *works with Windows, macOS and Linux*
+First of all, download and install the app for your platform : https://ark.io/wallet  *(works with Windows, macOS and Linux)*

-Unfortunately, you must setup Ark wallet first before to be able to setup UNS wallet.
+You must setup the wallet for ARK tokens first, then you will be able to setup the wallet to work with the UNS tokens.

-So, follow Ark [instructions](https://docs.ark.io/tutorials/usage-guides/how-to-use-ark-desktop-wallet.html) on how to setup and use application.
+So, follow Ark [instructions](https://docs.ark.io/tutorials/usage-guides/how-to-use-ark-desktop-wallet.html) on how to setup and use the application.

-From now, you should have a perfectly configured desktop application to manage ARK tokens.
+From now, you should have a perfectly configured desktop application to manage your ARK tokens.
-But, if you're here, it's probably to configure application to manage UNS token and here we are.
-It's simple and it requires only two steps:
+To manage UNS tokens it's simple and it requires only two additional steps:
-- setup new network configuration
+- setup a new network configuration
 - create a new dedicated profile.

-### 1. Setup a new network configuration
+#### step 1.
+Setup the UNS network configuration

 Go to `manage network` section (bottom-left of navigation bar).
 Then click on : `Add a new network` (top-right)
 Fill inputs:
 - name: **UNS Devnet**
 - description: **UNS devnet network**
 - seed server: **http://163.172.146.222:4200**

 And click on `Fetch` to automatically get full node configuration (like token name, explorer url or wallet derivation keys).

 Guess what 🤔, you've just completed the first step to configure your wallet !
 Congrats 🎉

-### 2. Crate a new dedicated profile
+#### step 2.
+Create a dedicated profile

 Click on your profile (last item of navigation bar).
 Then `Add profile` (top-left).
 Fill-in all inputs like you did for Ark profile.
 Now, in step `2.
 Network` you can choose the freshly appeared `UNS Devnet` item.

-At the end, you should have a fully configured Desktop wallet able to transfer UNS, create wallets, vote for delegates, or any other features inherited from ArkEcosystem.
+At the end, you should have a fully configured Desktop wallet able to transfer UNS tokens, create UNS wallets, vote for UNS delegates, or any other features inherited from ArkEcosystem.

-If you want to start playing, you can contact us and we'll send you `DUNS` : our Devnet UNS tokens.
+If you want to start playing, you can contact us and we'll send you some `DUNS` tokens over the devnet.

-Management of UNIK tokens require the @unik-name APP.
+> NOTA: Management of UNIK tokens is not able with the default Ark Wallet, it requires the installation of the @unik-name APP.

-### How to setup Desktop Wallet

 ## @unik-name APP

-The @unik-name mobile APP is not only an app to manage his/her owns @unik-names and its properties.
+The @unik-name mobile APP is not only an app to manage your owns @unik-names and its properties.
 The @unik-name mobile APP is also, and before all, a wallet.
 This APP embed cryptographic and secured features like handling pass phrase, handling private keys and calculating public addresses.

 So the @unik-name mobile APP is the prefered user APP to manage @unik-names but also UNS tokens, UNIK tokens, and to trigger transactions requiring tokens.